This is a guest post from writer, editor and Canada native Catherine Forth. Thanks for your insight, Catherine!

-The Rocky Mountain town of Banff is internationally renowned for its first-class skiing, luxurious spas, fine dining and breathtaking vistas.
-However children have a different checklist when it comes to evaluating places, and that’s not why the area appealed to me as a kid.
+The Rocky Mountain town of Banff, Alberta, is internationally renowned for its first-class skiing, luxurious spas, fine dining and breathtaking vistas.
+However, children have a different checklist when it comes to evaluating places, and that’s not why the area appealed to me as a kid.

-With that youthful perspective in mind, here are my top five must sees and dos with the kids in Banff.
+With that youthful perspective in mind, here are my top five must-sees and dos with kids in Banff.

 Fairmont Banff Springs Hotel

 Grownups will wax poetic about the majestic views from the summit of Sulphur Mountain, but kids might get more of a kick out of the gondola ride itself.
-The 8 minute ride up to 7,486 ft. in a glass bubble dangling from a wire was always a thrill to my younger self.
-In warmer months you might want to take a picnic up there (bring a sweater!) or there are two restaurants by the observation deck too.
-Stretch your legs along the easy 1km boardwalk or even hike up to some of the old weather stations up there.
-Chances are you’ll encounter some chipmunks, marmots and big horn sheep along the way (they are relatively tame but best to keep your distance).
-It’s a bit pricey these days ($29 for adults, $14 for 6 to 15, free for 5 and under), but it’s one of those Rocky Mountain experiences you shouldn’t pass on.
+The 8-minute ride up to 7,486 feet in a glass bubble dangling from a wire was always a thrill to my younger self.
+In warmer months you might want to take a picnic up there (bring a sweater!), or there are two restaurants by the observation deck too.
+Stretch your legs along the easy 1-km boardwalk or even hike up to some of the old weather stations up there.
+Chances are you’ll encounter chipmunks, marmots and bighorn sheep along the way (they are relatively tame, but best to keep your distance).
+It’s a bit pricey these days, but it’s one of those Rocky Mountain experiences you shouldn’t pass on.

 Upper Hot Springs/Cave and Basin

-For me, the distinctive rotten egg smell of sulphur always brings back warm childhood memories of soaking in the century old hot springs of Banff – no trip there was complete without a dip.
-Granted, it is a little stinky (cue the kids’ fart jokes), but once you get used to it there’s something so soothing about the natural geothermal mineral waters which hover around 38 degrees C. It’s particularly magical bathing in the outdoor pool in the winter (as a child I loved how my eyelashes would frost over but my body was toasty warm), but any season is a good time to soak in the view while you soak your weary bones.
-Note there’s a children’s wading area for the little ones.
+For me, the distinctive rotten-egg smell of sulphur always brings back warm childhood memories of soaking in the century-old hot springs of Banff — no trip there was complete without a dip.
+Granted, it is a little stinky (cue the kids’ fart jokes), but once you get used to it there’s something so soothing about the natural geothermal mineral waters, which hover around 38 degrees C. While it’s particularly magical bathing in the outdoor pool in the winter (as a child I loved how my eyelashes would frost over but my body was toasty warm), any season is a good time to soak in the view while you soak your weary bones.
+Note, there’s a children’s wading area for the little ones.

-Ciao Bambino can help you plan an incredible family vacation in Alberta
+Ciao Bambino can help you plan an incredible family vacation in Canada!

-Welch’s Candy Store has been an institution on Banff Avenue since 1965, and I make a traditional pilgrimage to the shop every time I’m in town.
+Formerly called Welch’s Candy Store, this has been an institution on Banff Avenue since 1965, and I make a traditional pilgrimage to the shop every time I’m in town.
 Trust me, it’s not just for kids.
-There are fancier confectionaries in Banff but there’s something about this family run, old fashioned, hole in-the-wall candy store that makes it special.
-You’ll be nostalgic and stumped for choice as you contemplate the endless glass jars, shelves and bulk bins full of every sugary treat imaginable – jaw breakers, red hots, sours, soap candies, sponge toffee, pez etc. Homemade and imported chocolates, European licorice and maple syrup items are particular specialties.
-Stock up on some treats for the road.
+There are fancier confectionaries in Banff, but there’s something about this old-fashioned hole-in-the-wall store that makes it special.
+You’ll be nostalgic and stumped for choice as you contemplate the endless glass jars, shelves and bulk bins full of every sugary treat imaginable: jawbreakers, red hots, sours, Pez, etc. Stock up on treats for the road.

 What-doos?
-Hoodoos, for the uninitiated, are geological oddities of limestone pillars artistically eroded by wind and water throughout the millennia.
+Hoodoos, for the uninitiated, are geological oddities: limestone pillars artistically eroded by wind and water throughout the millennia.
 These sandy spires stand like sentinels overlooking the scenic Bow and Spray River Valleys below.
-There’s an easy ½ mile interpretive hiking trail off Tunnel Mountain Road along a paved path (stroller friendly!) that offers great view of the hoodoos, Mount Rundle and the Banff Springs Hotel.
-There’s an old never-ending call and response poem we used to chant when visiting the hoodoos.
-Teach your kids at your own discretion – this thing can go on for hours.
+An easy half-mile interpretive hiking trail off Tunnel Mountain Road follows a paved path (stroller-friendly!) that offers a great view of the hoodoos, Mount Rundle and the Banff Springs Hotel.
+There’s an old neverending call-and-response poem we used to chant when visiting the hoodoos.
+Teach your kids at your own discretion — this thing can go on for hours.